Term starts on the 13th of September.

 This module seeks to develop awareness of the student’s own skills and abilities, increase recognition of their strengths and weaknesses, build communication skills, and ultimately enhance employability.
 Career Ahead software is used to prompt students on this learning journey.
 Students are also familiarised with current theories of leadership, helping them to identify their preferred team role, management ethos and leadership style.
 Practical skills such as creating bespoke CVs, personal statements, and Personal Development Plans will also be covered.

-*If you do not need a Tier 4 visa, or are exempted in another way, we can accept equivalent proof of English.
+*If you do not need a Student visa, or are exempted in another way, we can accept equivalent proof of English.

 By completing the programme and achieving the required grades, you can progress into the 2nd year of the three-year Business Administration programme at the Strathclyde Business School.